noaione/yuusha-shoukan-ln/sources/v05/chapter6.md

 [You’re not even going to let me explain?!
 Wait, Isis-san?!
 Ginyaaahhh?!]

 [...You’re bullying Kaito...
-You trash....
+You trash...
 I will kill you.]

 [Higyaahhhh?!
 Wait a mo-?!
 Using Absolute Zero here is dangeerrrooooussss?!]